 (His age of 19 years and 9 months on attestation indicates he was born in April 1895.
 But Register of Births, Marriages and Deaths confirms 1893.
 Demobilization document also gives 1893).

-Jan 1915: passed test at Aldershot in butchers shop
+Jan 1915: passed test at Aldershot in ASC butchers shop

 22.3.15: Posted to France with Expeditionary Force 233rd Unit of Supply.

-A questionnaire was sent to Samuel Parr, Radcliffe on Trent butcher and his previous employer, regarding character and skills.
+On January 4 1915 A questionnaire, Army Form B64c, was sent to Samuel Parr, Radcliffe on Trent butcher and his previous employer, regarding character and skills.
 One of the questions put to Mr Parr was “can he slaughter a bullock?”.
+The reply was “Yes”.

 Medals Awarded: 1914-1915 Star, British War and Victory

 Military Personnel Address on 1918 Electoral Register

 Lincoln Grove, Radcliffe on Trent